Ellie Planner

 Who is Ellie Planner actually for?

-Ellie Planner features
+Features of Ellie Planner

 Let’s be honest: Ellie doesn’t have hundreds of features.
 And that’s exactly the point.

 What I appreciate most is that everything works visually.
-You don’t have to type “tomorrow 2:00 PM meeting preparation 2 hours” – you just drag a block to your schedule.
+You don’t have to type “tomorrow 2:00 PM meeting preparation 2 hours” – you just drag a block to your calendar.
 For people who think visually (like me) that makes a huge difference.

 Ellie Planner pricing